seaxe left Anglo Saxon History

 So we will start by looking at the Saxon place names which refer to islands these places are all derived from the Saxon word æg meaning an island, which has been shown to refer to modern place names starting in eg, ending in ay, et, ey, ly, ney, sea, sey, ye , is, or contain the snippet eye or island.

-So lets take a look at modern Pevensey and see if we can make it and the surrounding island villages into islands by raising the sea level.
+So lets take a look at modern Pevensey and see if we can make it and the surrounding island villages into islands by raising the sea level a metre a time to simulate high tide levels.
 The following images are derived from Open Streetmap with the sea level overlays provided by Alex Tingle from http://flood.firetree.net.

 This map shows the current sea level